 Charge 2: Up to 5 days

-Both the Flex 2 and Ionic trackers are officially sanctioned as waterproof (down to 50M), and have basic swimming tracking features.
-Experts recommend that you don't wear it while bathing, snorkeling or scuba diving, and Fitbit calls them water resistant rather than properly waterproof.
+The Flex 2, Versa and Ionic trackers are officially sanctioned as waterproof (down to 50M), and have basic swimming tracking features (number of lengths, distance swam).
+Experts recommend that you don't wear it while bathing, snorkelling or scuba diving, and Fitbit calls them water resistant rather than properly waterproof.

 Sadly none of the other Fitbit activity trackers can monitor your swimming, and Fitbit says you should not swim while wearing them.
 However, they won't immediately break if they get wet.
 I've accidentally jumped into a pool with one, and it was fine afterwards.

-The Zip is just splash proof, while the Alta, Alta HR, Charge 2 and Blaze are water resistant to 1 ATM (Atmosphere), so theoretically can be submerged up to 10 metres (33ft).
+The Zip is just splash proof, while the Alta, Alta HR and Charge 2 are water resistant to 1 ATM (Atmosphere), so theoretically can be submerged up to 10 metres (33ft).

-If you need something to monitor your aquatic efforts, then check our our round-up of the best trackers for swimmers.
+If you need something to monitor your aquatic efforts, then check out our round-up of the best trackers for swimmers.

 Yes.
 They all use the same iPhone, Android and Windows Phone apps.
-You can also see the data on Fitbit's website and sync a tracker with a laptop or PC using the included Bluetooth USB dongle.
+You can also see the data on Fitbit's desktop website.

 The apps look wonderful, and display all your daily and historical stats in beautiful graphs that expand in landscape orientation as well as display in portrait view.
 It's here that Fitbit really beats its activity-tracking rivals.